microsoft/Web-Dev-For-Beginners/2-js-basics/2-functions-methods/README.md

 We can do this by using a **return value**.
 A return value is returned by the function, and can be stored in a variable just the same as we could store a literal value such as a string or number.

 If a function does return something then the keyword `return` is used.
-The `return` keyword expects a value or reference of what's being returned like so:
+The `return` keyword expects a value or a reference from what is returned as follows:

 ```javascript
 return myVariable;